NeXiDE/Retard-Client/README.md

 ## Installation

 ### For Windows:
-1. Just use the "NeXi-Client Setup.exe" file
+1. Just use the "Retard-Client Setup.exe" file
 2. Read the 'READ ME!.txt' for shortcuts!
 3. Have fun playing!

 ### For Other Platforms:
 NOT AVAILABLE AT THE MOMENT

-## Contact

-To report issues or enquire about something, you may join the [NeXi Hub](https://discord.gg/vQZbaT6).

 ## Credits

-Developed in collaboration by NeXi2k, Urban and Syn7ax.
+Developed in collaboration by NeXiDE